If your emails keep landing everywhere except the Primary inbox, it is usually because email service providers (ESPs) do not trust you as a sender.

 1. How To Choose The Best Email Warm-Up Service Tool?

-In my opinion, you should make a checklist of the features you want in your email warm-up service and then choose a tool that ticks all the boxes.
 For instance, if you want a warm-up-only platform, you can go for a platform like TrulyInbox.
 But if you want specific features like language-specific warm-up, you can explore Warmy.io.

 2. Why Are Email Warm-Up Services Important?